slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 ## Development and Testing

-We've provided a default implementation of the `installationStore` - `FileInstallationStore` - which you can use during app development and testing.
+We've provided a default implementation of the `installationStore` option — `FileInstallationStore` — which you can use during app development and testing.

 ```javascript
 const { App } = require('@slack/bolt');